omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 1. type: -353 (send back signed transactions in C2B)
 2. data: to be added

+Alice can only update the local state database after receiving all the signatures of C(n)a from Bob.
+Otherwise, if any message in the process is interrupted, Alice must cancel the established transaction and return to the state of the previous commitment tx.
+On Bob's side, the same logic is applied, the local state database is updated only after all Alice's signatures are received.

 ## Cheat and Punishment

+All penalties are implemented through breach remedy transactions and Seq timelocks.
+If Alice tries to broadcast C1a(the older transaction) to claim more money after she pays by C2a，then by broadcasting breach remedy transaction, this money will be sent to the Bob without delay.

-In the above diagram, the payer Alice's OBD constructs C2a.
-Simultaneously, Alice sends her temporary private key of Alice2 to Bob.
-After Bob sends back the signed messsage, she is able to construct RD2a.
-If she cheats by broadcasting C1a, where she has more money in her balance, Bob will immedialtly get 60 USDT from address `Alice2 & Bob`.
+In the above diagram, the payer Alice's OBD constructs C2a and simultaneously, Alice gives up the ownership of C1a by sending her temporary private key of Alice2 to Bob.
+This is a critical step for Bob to be able to punish fraudulent behavior.

 There has to be a daeman process that monitors Alice's behaviar.
 If it detects that Alice broadcasts C1a, it has to notify Bob to broadcast the punishment transaction BR1a using Alice2's private key.
 If Bob does not broadcast BR1a before the sequence number expires, Alice will be success in cheating, and get the 60 USDT.

 ## The `close_channel` Message